Kleinendorst/kleinendorst.github.io/_posts/2017-09-22-asynchronous-java.md

 The `WeatherService` will make a REST API request to retrieve information.
 Retrieving information via REST is a (relatively) time consuming task.
 In this example the predicted temperature may only be retrieved once the current temperature is retrieved.
 These tasks could easily be retrieved in parallel.

 When the call stack is waiting for a return value, in this case from the `WeatherService`, it can’t execute additional code.
 In our case this means that our task will take more time.
-In the case of a visual application, the GUI will freeze and not respond to user input.
+In the case of a visual application, the GUI will freeze and not respond to user input[^3].
 To solve these kind of issues, we use multi-threading.

 ## Multi-threading NIO
 NI/O (non blocking I/O) is achieved by reserving software threads[^2].
-Reserving threads is not supported by all modern programming languages[^3], but it is supported in Java.
+Reserving threads is not supported by all modern programming languages[^4], but it is supported in Java.
 Let’s look at an example:

 ``` java
 class Weather {